Anton N. Moursund: Early life

 Anton Norwald Moursund, born March 26, 1877, was the second of eight children born to Albert Wadel Hansen Moursund (1845 – 1927) and Henrikke Marion Mowinckle (1854 – 1942).
-A. W. H. Moursund (aka A. W. Moursund Sr.) immigrated from Norway to the U.S. in 1869.
+A. W. H. Moursund (a.k.a.
+A. W. Moursund Sr.) immigrated from Norway to the U.S. in 1869.
 He located in Texas on the advice of his family physician, who believed the moderate climate would benefit his poor health.
 In 1874, he acquired his license to practice law, built a home in Blanco, Texas (36 miles west of Austin), and married.

 In 1883 the Moursund family, which by then included Anton and three other sons, relocated to nearby Fredericksburg, Texas, where the elder Moursund set up a law practice in partnership with pioneer lawyer and judge A. O. Cooley.
 During the course of his career, in addition to practicing law, A. W. Moursund Sr. served as county judge, Texas legislator, district attorney, and district judge.